 Rituals of Heartland, commissioned by Melbourne Symphony Orchestra as part of Cybec Composers Project, to be premiered in Melbourne on February 21, 2018

 Stolen Memories, commissioned by Emma Di Marco, to be premiered at the North American Saxophone Alliance in March 2018

-I Threw a Shoe at a Cat dedicated to Peter Luff to be premiered in November 2017
+I Threw a Shoe at a Cat, dedicated to Peter Luff, to be premiered in March 2018

 Secrets of Water for alto saxophone and piano appeared on HD Duo's CD release The Mexican Connection (Cala Records)